-The Application invoked as a basis of the Court's jurisdiction Article IX of the Convention on the Prevention and Punishment of the Crime of Genocide, adopted by the United Nations General Assembly on 9 December 1948 ("the Genocide Convention").
-On the same day, the Federal Republic of Yugoslavia filed Applications, drafted in broadly similar terms, instituting proceedings in respect of other disputes arising out of the same facts against Belgium, Canada, Germany, Italy, the Netherlands, Portugal, Spain, the United Kingdom and the United States of America.
+The Application invoked as a basis of the Court's jurisdiction Article 36, paragraph 2, of the Statute of the Court, as well as Article IX of the Convention on the Prevention and Punishment of the Crime of Genocide, adopted by the United Nations General Assembly on 9 December 1948 ("the Genocide Convention").
+On the same day, the Federal Republic of Yugoslavia filed Applications, drafted in broadly similar terms, instituting proceedings in respect of other disputes arising out of the same facts against Belgium, Canada, France, Germany, Italy, Portugal, Spain, the United Kingdom and the United States of America.